thecakeisalie25/writing-workshop/README.md

 ### Memoir

 A memoir about the troubles of coming out.
 It's complete, and you can view it [here.](https://thecakeisalie25.github.io/writing-workshop/memoir/) If you want to see it as it was before my peer conference, you can do so [here.](https://github.com/thecakeisalie25/writing-workshop/blob/55738f6ce4e531e7dc2c52039957f75a6c34658c/memoir.md) (1st draft) If you want to see it as it was before my teacher conference, you can do so [here.](https://github.com/thecakeisalie25/writing-workshop/blob/4f63ae9d5e65e82733a0898abf3a76893d4a76fe/memoir.md) (Revised version)

+### Review

+A review of my custom Cartel Contra keyboard.
+It's incomplete, but you can view it [here.](https://thecakeisalie25.github.io/writing-workshop/review/)